nautobot/nautobot/nautobot/docs/development/extending-models.md

 Extend the model's API serializer in `nautobot.<app>.api.serializers` to include the new field.
 In most cases, it will not be necessary to also extend the nested serializer, which produces a minimal representation of the model.

++++ 2.0.0
+In Nautobot v2.0, you do not have to include the new field in the model's API serializer.
+The serializer will automatically pick up the field and render it according to Nautobot standards.
+If the default rendering does not meet your API needs, you can explictly declare the field on the serializer.

 ## 6. Add field to forms

 Extend any forms to include the new field as appropriate.
 Common forms include: